 How To Pay Speeding Ticket In Ontario

-Most often your speeding ticket has the instructions on how to pay the ticket as per your location.
-As per your court location, you may choose from many methods of payment to pay your speeding ticket.
-These include making a payment online, in person in a court and mailing your payment.
+Most often your speeding ticket has instructions on how to pay the ticket as per your location.
+As per your court location, you may choose from many methods of payment to pay for your speeding ticket.
+These include making a payment online, in-person in a court, and mailing your payment.
 Or you may make a payment over the phone.
 When you send your payment by mail you may read and understand the correct location to do so.
-If in doubt, you may also contact the city or municipality where you got the ticket to confirm about your penalty.
-You may visit the link to check out the different court locations for Municipal Offenses.
+If in doubt, you may also contact the city or municipality where you got the ticket to confirm your penalty.